barbatus/typescript-compiler/README.md

 ```

 ### Typings
-Recognizes and installs declaration files comming frompackages, where "installs" means copying them intothe `typings` folder of the app.
+Recognizes and installs declaration files comming from Atmosphere packages, where "installs" means copying them intothe `typings` folder of the app.

 For installing other typings, use `typings` utility.